 Charitable foundations

-• Charitable Foundation "Children of cerebral palsy" (Tatarstan, Naberezhnye Chelny, Syuyumbike st., 28).
+• Charitable Foundation “Children of Cerebral Palsy” (Tatarstan, Naberezhnye Chelny, Syuyumbike St., 28).
 The fund has been operating since 2004.

-• "Rusfond" (Moscow, PO box 110 "Rusfond").
-The fund has been operating throughout the country since 1998.
+• "Rusfond" (Moscow, PO Box 110 "Rusfond").
+The foundation has been operating throughout the country since 1998.

-• Spread Your Wings Charitable Foundation (Moscow, Bolshoy Kharitonevsky lane, 24, building 11, office 22).
-The Foundation has been operating since 2000 and provides support to disabled children.
+• Charitable Foundation “Spread Your Wings” (Moscow, Bolshoi Kharitonyevsky Lane, building 24, building 11, office 22).
+The foundation has been operating since 2000 and provides support to disabled children.

-• Kindness Foundation (Moscow, Skatertny lane, 8/1, building 1, office 3).
-She has been working only with children with cerebral palsy since 2008.
+• Foundation "Kindness" (Moscow, Skatertny Lane, 8/1, building 1, office 3).
+Works only with children with cerebral palsy since 2008.

 Cerebral palsy is the most common cause of childhood disability, affecting nine out of a thousand children.